nosovk/flowershow/content/Projects/KBC/tr-intercom.md

 We suggest adding tags with prefix “public_” to user profile.

 For example: “public_test_deu”, “overall”.
 First tag should be passed to profile, and then added to intercom.
-Second tag should stay on backend.
+The second tag should stay on backend.